 The industry of public relations makes an appalling job over its public relations affairs.

 Most of us do not really understand the job of a public relations person.
 This leads to people asking what is a pr agency?
 Or, perhaps, what is your average day like?

 If you work as a construction worker, a cowboy or a policeman, people would easily know your occupation.

 Being in the boutique PR business, I always have to clarify that we are not into producing dishy radio jingles, we do not go around buying advertisements, or mandate journalists to come up with favorable articles for our customers, and we don’t give away free samples at every mall there is.
 In contrast, with the advertiser’s way of promoting clients, products and services, we convince our inner and outer circle of audiences by way of voluntary or earned schemes.
 We rely solely on our trusted sources when it comes to communicating with our audiences, whether through social media, traditional mass media or through speaking engagements.

 I.What actually is Public Relations?
 Public Relations or more commonly known as PR is in fact the Persuasion Business.
-You have to convince or persuade your audience to want to buy your products and services, promote your ideas, recognize your accomplishments, or support your position whether it is within your community, your group of family and friends or even the whole town.
+You have to convince or persuade your audience to want to buy your products and services, promote your ideas by using products like the ones found at super cheap signs, recognize your accomplishments or support your position whether it is within your community, your group of family and friends or even the whole town.
 As agreed upon by the Public Relations Society of America (PRSA) after thousands of submission – “Public Relations is essentially a strategic process of communication that builds valuable relationships between organizations and their main publics”.